wnet-ieg-2/pbs-passport-authenticate/README.md

 Drop the shortcode [pbs-passport-authenticate] into place where you would want a login link to appear.
 The link can be styled.

-Clicking on the link launches a Colorbox overlay with a Facebook/Google/PBS chooser, options for entering an activation code or becoming a member, and a remember me checkbox.
+Clicking on the link navigates to a page with a Facebook/Google/PBS chooser, options for entering an activation code or becoming a member, and a remember me checkbox.

 Clicking the activation code selector presents a box to enter the activation code.
 Doing so, a validity check will be performed, and if successful the MVault info is returned and the Facebook/Google/PBS chooser is presented again.